 Recommendations for a "headless" hardware setup:

-We are proud to provide a preconfigured image for the Raspberry Pi, with the latest build of Naomi and many useful software components (like Samba, Grafana or Mosquitto) as optional setup steps.
+We also provide a preconfigured image for the Raspberry Pi, with the latest build of Naomi and many useful software components.
 The image provided by the Naobian projects is based on Raspbian and under constant improvement.

 Check out more details about Naobian, the hassle-free Naomi setup.